spicysomtam/opencga/opencga-app/app/cloud/kubernetes/README.md

 You will need a kubernetes cluster (eg AKS); the hadoop cluster is optional but required from prod deployments (eg HDInsight in Azure).
 You can deploy these for Azure from the `cloud/arm-kubernetes` folder.

-You will need to run the build for Opencga, preferably selecting a tagged release (or use the SNAPSHOT release in `deveop` branch but this won't have public opencga docker images).
+You will need to run the build for Opencga, preferably selecting a tagged release (or use the SNAPSHOT release in `develop` branch but this won't have public opencga docker images that can be pulled from docker hub).

 Switch to the `build/cloud/kubernetes` folder; the Helm charts will have the correct `AppVersion` set for the Opencga release (hence why you need to build Opencga).